alyssamichelle/progress/The Future of JS 2018.md

 ![https://blog.mozvr.com/experimenting-with-ar-and-the-web-on-ios/](https://blog.mozvr.com/content/images/2017/12/IMG_0017-sm-copy.png)

 Mozilla isn't the only company in the AR/VR pie, however.
 Google also released their own AR app called [WebARonARCore APK](https://github.com/google-ar/WebARonARCore) on Android.
 Mozilla has also been working on integrating into three.js graphics library and A-Frame framework.
 These are both really popular libraries/frameworks on the AR scene and it will only make it easier and easier to use AR/VR if big companies like Mozilla and Google support it.

+On our more ballsy-prediction-scale, we predict that libraries and frameworks will start diving into the AR/VR scene more thoroughly and that new AR/VR libraries and integrations with existing libraries will start to pop up.
+We hope that 2018 will have some fun and interesting reveals.

 ## PWA